adorsys/keycloak-config-cli/README.md

 See [application.properties](src/main/resources/application.properties) for all available settings.

+For docker `-e` you have to remove hyphens and replace dots with underscores.

 Take a look at [spring relax binding](https://github.com/spring-projects/spring-boot/wiki/Relaxed-Binding-2.0) if you need alternative spellings.
-For docker `-e` you have to replace dots with underscores.

 ### Experimental native build